 That means at 50Ω conducted on the corresponding evaluation board all requirements are met.
 Decisive for the end product is the effective radiated power.
-The power depends on the selected antenna, the wiring to the antenna, the quality of the power supply, possible disturbances etc., and should therefore be tested in the customer application.
+The power depends on the selected antenna, the wiring to the antenna, the quality of the power supply, possible disturbances etc., and should therefore be tested.